LiveUI/Awesome/README.md

 ## Font Awesome Pro

 The FontAwesome Free files are included and loaded for you out of the box.
 FontAwesome Pro licensing terms don't allow to publish the font files however, so we can't add those for you.
-As such you will need to provide the fonts you need yourself and register them once before using them:
+As such you will need to manually add the fonts to your project and register them once before using them:

 ```swift
 // AppDelegate application(:didFinishLaunchingWithOptions:)